ITDiscovery/funsoldering/README.md

 - v1 (white): The RGB LED leads are close together, so not bridging the contacts is difficult for a beginner.
 Also, The button goes to Reset, and not an input (although code could change fix that).
 PB0: Red, PB1: Green, PB4: Blue, Swith = Reset
 - v2 (blue): The RBG LED leads are spaced farther apart to make it easier for beginners.
 The button goes to PB4, but that shares with the Blue LED (oops - code could fix that also).
 PB0: Red, PB1: Green, PB4: Blue, Switch = PB4
-- v2.1 (??): Moved the Switch to PB3 and change the battery to something with a higher voltage.
+- v2.1 (??): Moved the Switch to PB3 and removed the battery.